AI-Driven Remote Patient Monitoring App for Chronic Care Management

 New patients sitting on a waitlist for weeks while your scheduling and intake process runs on email and spreadsheets?

 RaftLabs builds custom mental health software for therapy practices, digital mental health companies, and behavioral health organisations.
-Deliverables include HIPAA-compliant teletherapy platforms, clinical notes and EHR, patient scheduling, standardised outcome tools (PHQ-9, GAD-7), group session management, crisis escalation workflows, and insurance billing.
-Most projects deliver in 12 to 14 weeks at a fixed cost agreed before work starts.
+Deliverables include HIPAA and 42 CFR Part 2 teletherapy platforms, clinical notes and EHR, scheduling and intake, standardised outcome tools (PHQ-9, GAD-7), e-prescribing, group sessions, crisis workflows, and insurance billing.
+A focused v1 launches in about 12 to 16 weeks at a fixed cost agreed before work starts.

 01 Diagnosis